 - A. Equal Opportunity to Appeal.
 The Complainant and Respondent have an equal opportunity to appeal the policy violation determination(s) and any sanction(s).
 The University administers the appeal process, but is not a party and does not advocate for or against any appeal. - B. Grounds for Appeal.
 A party may appeal only on the grounds described in this section.
 The appeal should identify the reason(s) why the party is challenging the outcome under one or more of the available grounds. - 1.
-In cases where there was a hearing, the following grounds for appeal apply: - a.
-There was procedural error in the hearing process that materially affected the outcome; procedural error refers to alleged deviations from University policy, and not challenges to policies or procedures themselves;
+In cases where there was a hearing, the following grounds for appeal apply: - There was procedural error in the hearing process that materially affected the outcome; procedural error refers to alleged deviations from University policy, and not challenges to policies or procedures themselves; - b.
+There is new evidence that was not reasonably available at the time of the hearing and that could have materially affected the outcome;